 Take care of your customer service, check:

-detailed explanation of the differences between Customer Service and Customer Experience by CustomerThink,
+- a detailed explanation of the differences between Customer Service and Customer Experience by CustomerThink,

 Customer feedback is customers’ opinion about your product.
 Customer feedback helps you understand what drives your customer satisfaction rates (or impact factors*), and simultaneously, understand revenue drivers and reasoning behind customer churn and retention.

 *Impact Factors is what drives your customer satisfaction up and down.